 But there are other benefits to protein shakes, most of them are of a practical nature.

 Firstly, protein shakes are cheap.
-They may not seem cheap when you’re looking at a tub of protein online, but look at the cost per serving.
-Usually less than a £/$ per serving.
+They may not seem cheap when you’re looking at a tub of protein online but look at the cost per serving.
+This is usually less than a £/$ per serving.

 Considering a protein shake usually has 20-35g of protein per serving you’ll struggle to find any food that provides that much protein per £/$.

 Also, most protein shakes are very high in protein (obviously) while having minimal carbs and fats.
 A steak will contain more protein, but it will also contain high amounts of fat.

 Greek yoghurt is also high in protein, but also high in fat.